What is influencer marketing? Complete guide for 2025

 Unlike advertising that disappears when someone clicks away, influencer relationships continue to deliver value for years.

-My connection with Selena Soo has evolved from being her case study to becoming her top affiliate, speaking at her events, and regular cross-promotion.
+My connection with Ryan Levesque has evolved from being his case study to becoming one of his top affiliates, being part of his mastermind, and regular cross-promotion.

 These ongoing partnerships continue to drive traffic, leads, and sales with no additional acquisition costs.